calvinfeng/consilium/README.md

 ```
 $redis = Redis.new(:host => 'localhost', :port => 6379)
 ```
-and comment out the other line because that one is for deployment to Heroku
+and comment out the other line, because that one is for deployment to Heroku

 ### Redis instance on Heroku
 Redis URL can be found by running